-- (65) Subordinated term debts, subject to the prior approval of Insurance Board on a case-to case basis, may include term debt and limited life redeemable preference shares which satisfy the following conditions: - 1. unsecured, subordinated and fully paid-up - 2. have a minimum original term to maturity of five years - 3. early repayment or redemption shall not be made without prior written approval of Insurance Board - 4. the instruments shall be subjected to straight line amortization over the last five years of their life - 5. no restrictive covenants; and - 6. the amount eligible for inclusion shall not exceed 30% of Tier 1 capital.
-In exceptional cases, this limit may be exceeded with the prior written consent of Insurance Board
+- (65) Subordinated term debt instruments, subject to the prior approval of the Authority on a caseto case basis, may include term debt and limited life redeemable preference shares which satisfy the following conditions: - 1. unsecured, subordinated and fully paid-up. - 2. have a minimum original term to maturity of five years. - 3. early repayment or redemption shall not be made without prior written approval of the Authority. - 4. the instruments shall be subjected to straight line amortization over the last five years of their life. - 5. no restrictive covenants; and - 6. the amount eligible for inclusion shall not exceed 30% of Tier 1 capital.
+In exceptional cases, this limit may be exceeded with the prior written consent of the Authority.